hadley/adv-r/OO-essentials.md

 You can get a list of all S4 generics with `getGenerics()`.
 Similarly, you can see all classes with `getClasses()`, but note that this list includes shim classes for some S3 and primitive classes.
 Also note that different packages may define different classes with the same name, so functions that list generics, classes or methods will also say which package they're defined in.

+You can list all S4 methods with `showMethods()`, optionally restricting either by generic or by class (or both).
+It's also a good idea to supply `where = search()` to restrict to methods defined by attached packages, not all packages loaded by other packages.

 ### Defining classes and creating objects

 In S3, you can turn any object into an object of a particular class just by setting the class attribute.
 S4 is much stricter: you must define the representation of the call using `setClass()`, and the only way to create it is through the constructer function `new()`.